It only takes one person to make you happy and change your life: YOU.

 In our day-to-day lives it’s easy to miss the forest for the trees and completely overlook some of the small, simple things that can disproportionally affect our levels of happiness and general fulfillment in life.

 Luckily, you don’t have to figure it out all by yourself.
 Angel and I have spent the better part of a decade working one-on-one with our coaching clients and finding the right habits and behaviors that support sustained happiness.
 Below, I take a quick look at some of the more actionable tips that can be easily worked into your daily routine.

 Reminder: Have you checked out our book?
-We just released a new bundle pack for “1,000 Little Things Happy, Successful People Do Differently” which includes our eBook, audio book, paperback and bonus material on sale for a big discount.
+We just released a new edition of “1,000 Little Things Happy, Successful People Do Differently” which includes many of our best stories and excerpts from the blog.
 Click here to check it out!

 - Start learning to be more human again. – Gadgets are great, but they can get in the way if you aren’t careful.
 Control them so they don’t control you.
 In other words, put down the phone.
 Don’t avoid eye contact.
 Don’t hide behind a screen.
 Ask about people’s stories.
 Listen.
 And smile together.

 - Start filtering out the noise in your life. – Be careful about who you give the microphone and stage to in your life.
 Don’t just listen to the loudest voice.
 Listen to the truest one.

 - Start choosing differently, for your own well-being. – A big part of your life is a result of the little choices you make every day.
 If you don’t like some part of your life, it’s time to start tweaking things and making better choices, right now, right where you are.